-DSHS is dedicated to a healthy Texas.
-They oversee many programs, including disease prevention, EMS (Emergency Medical Services), health-care professional licensing, the Women, Infants, and Children (WIC) program, and birth and death certificates.
-DSHS offers 2 programs specifically for families of children with disabilities or special health-care needs.
+DSHS oversees programs, including disease prevention, EMS (Emergency Medical Services), health care professional licensing, and birth and death certificates.
+DSHS offers 2 programs specifically for families of children with disabilities or special health care needs.

 DSHS has 37 Local Mental Health Authorities across the state that offer mental health services.
 Each of these providers has a direct hotline, and you can find those phone numbers on the Local Mental Health Authority search page.
 Or you can call 2-1-1 to get connected to your Local Mental Health Authority.

 If you think your child is in need of mental health support, please see our Mental Health page to learn more.
 And read on.

 Once you have gotten in touch with DSHS, they will perform an assessment to determine what services your child and your family might need.
 During your first appointment, DSHS will determine what level of care you need out of 5 possible levels.

 In addition to the health care benefits it provides to children with special health care needs, the CSHCN Services Program also offers other services through a network of local, community-based partner organizations.
 These local organizations provide a variety of services including case management, parent support, information and referral, respite, education, and training.

 The CSHCN Services Program helps:

 Visit the CSHCN Services Program website to see if your child is able to get into these programs.